cockpit-project/cockpit/doc/protocol.md

 sent once.

 After it is sent no more messages may be sent in that direction.
-It is an error to send further messages, or send another "eof" message.
+It is an error to send further messages, or send another "done" message.

 Command: options